WCDSB’S ACTIVE TRANSPORTATION

 School Travel Planning

 The WCDSB collaborates with partners to employ a dedicated School Travel Planner who works with school committees to develop comprehensive action plans that result in more students choosing active travel over the long term.
 The action plan items are chosen by the school community to address the unique issues of that school.
-A complete School Travel Plan defines goals and details concrete activities involving communications, active transportation programming (like walking buddies), and road/sidewalk infrastructure or maintenance improvements.
+A complete School Travel Plan defines goals and details concrete activities involving communications, active transportation programming (like walking buddies), Walking School Buses, and road/sidewalk infrastructure or maintenance improvements.

 HOW TO GET INVOLVED

 1. If you think your school is a candidate for School Travel Planning, please speak to your principal and/or contact the School Travel Planner listed below to request a school review.